Collinsville unveils plans for new large-scale commercial development

 Collinsville City Manager Pam Polk added, “We are really excited about the Shoppes at Cooper Ranch development.
 With the Highway 20 widening project, I believe we will see additional growth and development along that corridor.”

+The shopping center and mini storage unit section of the project is slated to cost about $6-7 million, while the 11-acre business lot is estimated to total around $1.2 million, city officials said.

-The anticipated time frame for breaking ground on the property is about 14 months away, city officials said.
+The anticipated time frame for breaking ground on the property is about 14 months away.

 For more information about the Shoppes, email Jeff Hamra at jeffh@tpsv.com.
 For more information about the available lots and retail spaces, email Carl Vincent at cvincent@corprealtyadvisors.com.